Japanese court upholds conviction of American who helped fugitive former Nissan chief hide pay

 Yoichi Kitamura, Kelly’s attorney, said he will appeal to the Japanese Supreme Court.

-Prosecutors, who sought to overturn Kelly’s acquitals for the other seven years, declined to comment.
+Prosecutors, who sought to overturn Kelly’s acquittals for the other seven years, declined to comment.
 Both sides have 15 days to appeal.

+“I'm disappointed,” Kelly said in a telephone interview, stressing that the overall finding was favorable.

+“But this is not the end.
+And I'm confident that we will prevail, as we will appeal this decision,” he said.

 The latest ruling means the six-year battle over the alleged scheme to hide Ghosn’s pay continues.